Shaderx/Where-Winds-Meet-Midi-Player/README.md

 - **Sorting**: Click the sort button to sort by name (A-Z), date added, or duration
 - **Favorites**: Click the heart icon to quickly access your favorite songs later
 - **Mini mode**: Press `Insert` to collapse the app while playing, press again to expand
+- **Track selector**: Use the track dropdown in the bottom bar to play only specific instruments/tracks from a MIDI file

 ## Troubleshooting